brianpattie/byz-generals/README.md

 # byz-generals

-This solution was written as part of my Concurrency course to explore the concensus problem.
+This solution was written to explore the concensus problem.

-Check out the wiki for a description of how it works
+Check out the wiki for a description of how it works.